 On this downtown walking tour, see signature works by some of America’s greatest architects, including the Guaranty Building by Louis Sullivan & Dankmar Adler, the Ellicott Square Building by Daniel Burnham & Co., and St. Paul’s Cathedral by Richard Upjohn.
 Learn about the prominence of Buffalo on a national scale at the turn of the twentieth century while visiting buildings such as the Old Post Office, St. Joseph’s Cathedral, and Old County Hall.

-This tour meets at the Western New York Book Arts Center at 468 Washington Street, Buffalo, NY 14203, at the corner of Washington and Mohawk Streets.
-Two-hour metered parking is available on surrounding streets, and the Mohawk Parking Ramp is on the opposite corner.
-The Lafayette Square Station of the Metro Rail is around the corner on Main Street.
+This tour meets in the lobby of the Hotel at the Lafayette at 391 Washington Street.
+Your docent will meet you in the lobby of the hotel.
+Two-hour metered parking is available on surrounding streets, and the Adams Ramp is one block away at the corner of Washington and Eagle Streets.
+The Lafayette Square Station of the Metro Rail is one block away, across Lafayette Square on Main Street.